versionzero/fsm/README.md

 methods can be called.
 Finite state machines provide an excellent way to enforce the ordering.

-This library provides two decorators: one for a class and another for a method.
-They defined a class's state machine and the valid transitions after a method invocation, respectively.
+This library provides a decorator for this purpose.

 ## Sample